ct6421/hello-world/README.md

 ---

 ## 👤 About Me
 Hello!
-I'm **Christopher Trimm**, a developer based in **Simi Valley, California**.
+I'm **Christopher Trimm**, a developer based in **California**.
 I'm currently focused on streamlining my workflows and documenting my personal growth.

 ### 🚀 What I'm working on
 * **AI Integration:** Exploring new AI language lessons to enhance my coding speed.